• We’re Gonna Geek This Mother Out

 Libraries, public as well as academic, are increasingly becoming technology organizations: academic libraries just seem to be quicker to acknowledge this.

-• Trista Smith says:
+3. Trista Smith

 Thanks for the great post!
 I’ve always hated our OPAC but could never adequately articulate why… It never does what I want!!
 But, in this article you have articulated for me why are catalogs are so bad.
 One example: I am working on genre lists and wanted, for my own personal use, to create a link in my word document so I could see the availability of the item with one click, but iBistro won’t let me do that.
 I just get an error message.
 But, there does seem to be hope because you pointed out at least two OPACs that were helpful.